ETS-Android2/Pikachu_Game/README.md

 :sparkles: <strong>PLAY GAME </strong> <br />
  The Player needs to move Pikachu using two buttons (Right or Left) with the goal of avoiding the pokeballs.<br />
 :sparkles: <strong> PLAY SENSORS GAME </strong> (No Buttons, Just Sensors).  <br />
-And 1 Button which redirects to the high scores screen: <br />
+1 Button which redirects to the high scores screen: <br />
 :sparkles: <strong> TOP 10 </strong> players' scores screen.

 <p align="center">